 Cue social media reactions: sarcastic meme-driven humor: “Oh my god the Internet is dead”; shrieking; gloating competitors; private cloud apologists; and anti-cloud ideologues.

-However, there is “signal” in this social noise and here are five important things to take away from the AWS S3 “event.”
+However, there is “signal” in this social noise and here are five important things to take away from the AWS S3 “event” from an IT service management (ITSM) perspective.

 1. AWS wasn’t down, but US East 1 was “impaired”